 Very small molecules are small enough to pass through the Phospholipid Bilayer, even if they are charged.
 Water can diffuse in this way, as can Carbon Dioxide and Oxygen.

-Some charged molecules normally are unable to pass through Biological Membranes since they are repelled by the Hydrophobic Phosphate ‘heads’.
+Some charged molecules normally are unable to pass through Biological Membranes since they are repelled by the Hydrophilic Phosphate ‘heads’.
 However, special Proteins, called Channel Proteins, provide pores though which these molecules can diffuse.
 These Proteins are often shaped in such a way as to only allow certain molecules to pass through.

 Larger molecules, like Glucose, are too big to diffuse through the Phospholipid Bilayer unaided.
 These require special Proteins in the Membrane called Carrier Proteins.
 Once a specific molecule collides with the Carrier Protein, it ‘flip flops’ carrying the molecule to the other side of the membrane.